 - Loss of memory

 A TBI not only affects the victim but also the people around them.
 It is not uncommon for a brain injury victim to require full-time care and extensive medical attention.
 This can be a burden on family members, both financially and emotionally.

 Why You Should Talk to a Lawyer about Your Brain Injury

 Brain injuries can be difficult to detect, especially if they are closed head injuries because there are very few outer signs or symptoms.
 Brain injury symptoms and effects can even arise months after the incident that caused the brain injury.
-This can make your brain injury claim very difficult to handle without the experienced assistance of the California brain injury attorneys at Torem & Associates.
+This can make your brain injury claim very difficult to handle without the experienced assistance of the brain injury lawyers at Torem & Associates.